 Primary Endpoint

-The primary endpoint is drive time in minutes continuous endpoint, measured at every study day.
-Lower drive times correspond to improvement.
+The primary endpoint is driving time in minutes continuous endpoint, measured at every study day.
+Lower driving times correspond to improvement.

 Treatment Arms

 The trial will involve up to a maximum of 33 drives, randomized among 3 arms, including a control arm and 2 comparator arms.
 We label these arms generically by their arm index as: d= 0 (Control), 1 (Rainbow), 2 (State Line).